-Table 18.
+Table 21.
 All Port Dropped Packet MIB Counters

 Address Name Description Mode Default

+Format of All Port Dropped Packet MIB Counters

-30 - 16 Reserved Reserved.
+30-16 Reserved Reserved.
 N/A N/A

-15 - 0 Counter Values Counter value.
+15-0 Counter Values Counter value.
 RO 0

-Table 19.
-Format of All Dropped Packet MIB Counters
+Table 22.
+Format of "All Dropped Packet" MIB Counter

-Note that all port dropped packet MIB counters do not indicate overflow or validity; therefore the application must keep track of overflow and valid conditions.
+All port dropped packet MIB counters do not indicate overflow or validity; therefore the application must keep track of overflow and valid conditions.

-The KSZ8895MLU provides total 34 MIB counter per port.
-These counter are used to monitor the port detail activity for network management and maintenance.
-These MIB counters are read using indirect memory access as as noted in the following examples:
+The KSZ8895MQ/RQ/FMQ provides a total of 34 MIB counters per port.
+These counters are used to monitor the port detail activity for network management and maintenance.
+These MIB counters are read using indirect memory access, per the following examples.